M.A.

 • Robert Hodge Clark · Co-inventor.
 Brookside Foods, Ltd.

-They built the process that the brand still runs on, in a town in British Columbia that no longer makes the chocolate.
+They built the process the brand still runs on.
+The town that made it no longer makes the chocolate.

 05THE COMPETITORS · PRICE